willviles/Immerse/README.md

 #### YouTube modals

-Easily add YouTube modals to your Immerse page.
+It's easy to add YouTube modals to your Immerse page.
 Simply paste a YouTube URL into the imm-modal-open data tag and a YouTube modal will be generated.

 ```HTML
 <button data-imm-modal-open="https://www.youtube.com/watch?v=XXXXXXXXXXX"></button>